kframework/c-semantics/README.md

 ## Quick overview

-- `kcc` is meant to to act a lot like `gcc`.
+- `kcc` is meant to act a lot like `gcc`.
 You use it and run programs the same way.
 If your system provides a command `kcc` already (of which there are several possible), we also provide the synonym `kclang`.
 - The programs `kcc` generates act like normal programs.
 Both the output to